 § 9 Referees

 More than 300 referees from 30 countries are participating.
-All final matches in the tournament will have a secretariat with about 10 referee officials in total.
 The referees are chosen from a selection process and appointed to matches at their normal level.
 Final referees are appointed based on performance during the week.

 The coordinator of the referees during the tournament will be available at Heden.
 If you have comments about the referees, you are more than welcome to leave your feedback.

 The tournament jury is composed of indipendent representatives.
 The jury decides protests and penalties.
 The jury’s rulings cannot be changed or overruled.

 Protests must be notified within 15 minutes to the competition secretariat on the playing fields after the actual match is finished.
 Then within 60 minutes the protest must be handed in to the competition secretariat at Heden Center, by the team manager.